The Best Father's Day Gifts of 2023

 We got so many different responses it was a challenge pulling them all together and coming up with a solid top 10 options for the year.
 So once we had a list of about 43 items, we asked the same dads to rank order them in terms of how much they would like to get each one as a gift.
 That gave us a top 10 that fit nicely into some great categories (handyman, workshop organization, and yard tools) - below are the results!

-1. A Cordless Drill/Driver Set for the At-Home Handyman (about $100-200)!
 This was the highest ranked option out of all the gift ideas.
 Dads loved the idea of having a high quality cordless screwdriver and drill that they could use for both small jobs (like tightening some screws) and larger jobs (like drilling holes) alike.
 High quality drill/driver sets are truly awesome, last for many years, and get a ton of jobs done.
 Whether assembling some furniture from Ikea or fixing the rain gutters outside, high quality drill/drivers are both lightweight and super powerful tools.
 A little secret is that the moms in our group also liked the idea of getting their men to do a little more handywork around the house.
-The best brands, in our opinion, are DeWalt (the yellow one above) and Bosch (the blue one above) and we recommend getting 12V or 18V options that include an extra battery (so one can always be charging while the other is in the tool).
-You can click either picture for more details.
+The best brands, in our opinion, are DeWalt (the yellow one above) and Bosch (the blue ones) and we recommend getting 12V or 18V options that include an extra battery (so one can always be charging while the other is in the tool).
 The Bosch tends to be more expensive than the DeWalt.
 That might be worth it given the overall quality of the Bosch (and you get a great carrying case), but you also get an excellent tool with the DeWalt for only about $100.
 Though you can get less expensive options (like the Ryobi or Black & Decker), those are not as powerful (especially the Black & Decker) and the batteries tend to not last as long (both in terms of daily use and over the years).
 Note that these systems don't come with any of the little adapters, so we suggest this DeWalt 45-piece Screwdriver set that works with both the Bosch or DeWalt systems.
-IF you want an even more substantial set, we suggest DeWalt's 100-piece set (click the 100-piece option to see it).
+IF you want an even more substantial set, we suggest DeWalt's 80-piece set (click the 80-piece option to see it).

 Second is an awesome rolling tool chest that ranges in price from about $300 (for the blue color) to $500+ for the other colors.
 My husband has one of these, along with another one that stacks on top, and he absolutely loves it.
 Also keeps the workshop more manageable and organized, and for people who love knowing exactly where all different types of tools are without searching around: drawer for screwdrivers, drawer for wrenches, drawer for hammers, and a big drawer on the bottom for some power tools.
 Plus it's portable so you can wheel it around to get it closer to the action.